 A job description is a document outlining the core job responsibilities for a given role you intend to hire someone to perform.
 This document can be used for performance evaluations and alignment to measure accountability.

 Many job boards will require you to upload or post a job with a full job description.
 These job descriptions are used to match with relevancy what job seekers are searching for.
-If your job description uses industry terms or phrases similarly to what job seekers are inputting during their search, you’ll have a higher probability of ranking highly.
+If your job description uses industry terms or phrases similar to what job seekers are inputting during their search, you’ll have a higher probability of ranking highly.

 A job specification could be considered a more precise job description that details the exact educational degrees, experience, skills, and requirements for a role.
 In most cases, these terms are used interchangeably and nearly always describe the same document.
 Other countries have different names for this.
-You may see some job boards as you to use your JD or JV.
+You may see some job boards as you use your JD or JV.

 Below is a list of specific templates you can use to begin your job description writing.
 They are free to use.